sulitas/BuildingAI/README.md

 # BuildingAI
 Building AI course project

 # Project Title

 Final project for the Building AI course - AI Silvisor

 ## Summary

-The AI project is about building AI for personal uses.
+The AI project is about building AI for personal uses. <br>
-It means that the user will introduce same pieces of information into the database of the AI, in order to make a personality description available.
+It means that the user will introduce same pieces of information into the database of the AI, in order to make a personality description available. <br>
-Also, it can be given info regarding the specific work of task the the user is supposed to do daily.
+Also, it can be given info regarding the specific work of task the the user is supposed to do daily.<br>
-The AI will analyse tke daily tasks and will give indications on how to solve them eficiently.
+The AI will analyse tke daily tasks and will give indications on how to solve them eficiently.<br>

 ## Background